liangclab/HERA/README.md

 # Quick Start

-### Step 0: Correct the noisy long reads by CANU and finish genome assembly by CANU or MECAT, or FALCON
+### Step 0: Correct the noisy long reads by CANU and finish genome assembly by CANU or MECAT, or FALCON or other assemblers to generate contigs with high sequence accuracy.

 ### Step 1: Create a config file

 Before running HERA, you need to create a config file template.
-HERA provides two kinds of running patterns for connecting the whole genome assembled contigs and filling the gaps between the paired contigs with or without the BioNano maps.
+HERA provides two kinds of running patterns for connecting the whole-genome assembled contigs and filling the gaps between the paired contigs with or without the BioNano maps.

 The template looks like
 ``` shell